 AIMBY Field Trips is an art-exposure program that provides an interactive, guided tour of the Council’s galleries, followed by an arts session.
 These tours spark creativity and help students develop observational skills and visual literacy.
 After the tour, students engage in an exciting hands-on workshop.

-This program is appropriate for students of all ages (Pre-K to 12th grade students) interested in visual arts as a form of artistic expression.
+This program is appropriate for children 18 months to 18 years who are interested in visual arts as a form of artistic expression.

 AIMBY Afterschool is a program that seeks to bring arts and cultural experiences to Lake Worth students through exposure to the arts.
 Students who are members of local afterschool programs are invited to engage through instruction, interaction and practice at the Council’s headquarters.